 - Protection Group - Container in the Veeam Backup & Replication inventory aimed to combine protected computers (e.g. by type or workload etc.)

-- Agent Backup Job - Runs on the backup server in the similar way as a regular job for VM data backup.
+- Agent Backup Job - Scheduled on the backup server similar as VM backup jobs.
 One job can be used to process one or more Protection Groups and/or individual computers.

-- Backup Policy - Describes configuration of individual Veeam Agent backup jobs running on protected computers (in contrast to Agent Backup Jobs running on the backup server).
+- Backup Policy - Describes configuration of individual Veeam Agent backup jobs scheduled on protected computers (in contrast to Agent Backup Jobs scheduled on the backup server).
 Settings from a Backup Policy can be applied to one or more individual computers or computers added to the inventory as part of a Protection Group.

 For detailed descriptions of the purpose, setup, usage and behavior of these elements please refer to the Veeam Agent Management Guide.